Engine Capital urges Parkland to consider sale, spinoff of non-core assets

 "We believe these assets create significant complexity and detract from the company's underlying valuation leading investors to view Parkland as a conglomerate with disparate assets, instead of a pure play convenience retailer."

-Engine added it was "particularly troubled by Parkland's staggering underperformance" compared to Canadian convenience retailer Alimentation Couche-Tard ATD.TO.
+Engine added it was "particularly troubled by Parkland's staggering underperformance" compared with Canadian convenience retailer Alimentation Couche-Tard ATD.TO.

+"The letter has been circulated by management to the board of the company for its review and consideration," Parkland said in an e-mailed statement.

-Engine Capital added that Parkland could be worth C$45 per share if the board follows Engine's recommendations, which also includes adding directors with convenience merchandising and capital allocation experience.
+The activist investor added that Parkland could be worth C$45 per share if the board follows Engine's recommendations, which also include adding directors with convenience merchandising and capital allocation experience.

-The activist investor also urged the company to improve its compensation framework to better align management's incentives with shareholders' interests.
+Engine also urged the company to improve its compensation framework to better align management's incentives with shareholder interests.

 ((Arunima.Kumar@thomsonreuters.com; Twitter: https://twitter.com/Aru_Kumar94 ;))